Welcome to 2020. It's time to forecast what are the trends around live chat (both agents and chatbots considered) this year.

 It's not like B2B would not have before been using live chat.
 It certainly has been used but not to its full potential.
 Companies have been using live chat as a means to collect leads (with salespeople and chatbots) plus live chat (primarily through Skype, Teams or Slack) has been thriving in different kind of help desks and other internal use cases.
 All this has been just paving the road for more encompassing use of live chat.
 I'm now talking about user support, technical support, and other forms of specialised customer support and sales channel that does more than just collects leads.
 Of course, forerunners are here already (I'm looking at you startups).

-So what's driving the chance then?
+So what's driving the change then?
 All the above.
 Customers demand fast and easily accessible support.
 Live chat is the best way to provide it, and at the same time, new technology (mainly AI) is enabling the use of chat support more effectively than before.

 So it looks like 2020 is bringing quite a few changes with it and some chaos to spice things up.
 Let's go!